BYLAWS OF THE SOUTHEASTERN FILM CRITICS ASSOCIATION,

 1. TERMS.
 Executive Committee members shall be chosen within two weeks after officer elections, and they shall serve for a term of two years.

 2. MAKEUP.
-The committee will consist of the three officers and four at-large members, two of whom should be chosen from the founding members.
+The committee will consist of the three officers and eight at-large members, two of whom should be chosen from the founding members.
 The remaining two at-large members (or three, if one of the founding members is serving as an officer) shall be recruited by the president from the general membership.

 3. ACTIONS.
 The Executive Committee shall have the control and oversight of the affairs and business of this organization.
 The Executive Committee shall act in the name of the organization when it is requested by electronic mail or telephone by any committee member after due notice to all the committee members of such meeting.